pepebonet/bdpesade/README.md

-# BDP Valcoiberia
+# BDP Esade
-The objective of the following software is to predict the product demand of a retail company named Valcoiberia.
+The objective of the following software is to predict the product demand of a retail company.
 We developed three simple models to work towards this problem and summarize below how to use them.

 # Contents